-Miranda Burgess received her Ph.D. from Boston University.
-She is a specialist in British and Irish Romantic poetry and prose and in the history and theory of feeling, mobility, and literary form.
-Her first book, British Fiction and the Production of Social Order, 1740-1830, on genre and the mediation of emergent theories of nation-ness, was published in the Studies in Romanticism series of Cambridge University Press in 2000.
-Her most recent series of articles, in Studies in Romanticism, Poetics Today, and European Romantic Review, explored intersections between mobility, medical history, and figuration in Wordsworth, Owenson, and Mary Shelley.
-Her current book project is Romantic Transport: Mobility, Anxiety, and the Poetics of Feeling, 1790-1830.
+I received my Ph.D. from Boston University.
+I specialize in British and Irish Romantic poetry and prose (i.e. writing from the period 1780-1830) and in the history and theory of feeling, mobility, media/ mediation, and literary form.
+My first book, British Fiction and the Production of Social Order, 1740-1830, on genre and the mediation of emergent theories of nation-ness, was published in the Studies in Romanticism series of Cambridge University Press in 2000.
+My most recent series of articles, in Studies in Romanticism, Poetics Today, European Romantic Review, and Romantic Circles Praxis, explores intersections between mobility, medical history, and figuration in Wordsworth, Owenson, and Mary Shelley.
+My current book project Romantic Transport, 1790-1830 intervenes in three fields of inquiry within Romantic studies: migration and mobility studies (especially the relations between poetics and the circulation of people, plants, paper, diseases, and feelings by means of inland navigation and transatlantic shipping), medical history and the history of sensation (especially the contemporary parallels between the workings of the human nervous system and the workings of transportation networks and technologies) and the history of form and figuration (especially the affective character of metaphorization and its relation to the production of racial and other others in the poetics of British and Irish Romanticism.)
+The major writers discussed are Wordsworth, Mary Shelley, Austen, De Quincey, and Owenson.